 Here are some cleaning products we like to recommend:

-Carbon and buildup tends to form on the feed ramp and chamber area, so if it’s been a while since these areas were cleaned, it may need a good scrubbing.
+Carbon and buildup tend to form on the feed ramp and chamber area.
 If your toothbrush isn’t enough to remove some stubborn carbon build up in these areas, a brass wire brush can be used.

 While you're at it, clean your magazines, too, especially if you've been running any reloading drills and your mags have spent some time being dropped on the ground.
 Remove the base plate and clean the inside.
 Clean the follower and put it all back together.

-If you are using plastic cleaning rods or using a bore snake it really is not going to matter which direction you clean your barrel.
-In some cases like with some snub-nosed revolvers, it is nearly impossibly to clean it without going from the muzzle side.
+However, if you are using plastic cleaning rods or using a bore snake it really is not going to matter which direction you clean your barrel.
+In some cases like with some snub-nosed revolvers, it is nearly impossible to clean it without going from the muzzle side.

-After cleaning your firearm, it is important to put it back together the proper way and function check it.
+After cleaning your firearm, it is important to put it back together with the proper way and function check it.
 Cycle your slide (semiautomatic) and pull your trigger.
-Ensure the firearm is functioning i.e. hammer falling, striker releasing and resetting, etc.
+Ensure the firearm is functioning i.e. hammer falling, striker releasing and resetting, etc. Ensure that the internal and

-Have fun cleaning your firearm.
-Inspect it, look for areas that may appear to be wearing improperly.
+Inspect it, look for areas that may appear to be wearing improperly, or loose/damaged pins or screws.
 It’s better to catch a potential problem with your firearm while you are cleaning it, rather than when your life depends on it.
 Observe how the parts function.

 All this time spent manipulating and cleaning your firearm will give you the added confidence and understanding of how your firearm functions.